temporalio/documentation/docs/concepts/what-is-an-event.md

 ### TimerCanceled

-This event type indicates a Timer has been cancelled.
+This event type indicates a Timer has been canceled.

 ### RequestCancelExternalWorkflowExecutionInitiated